Toeffe3/miscellaneous-code/Gapful-numbers/README.md

-# Grapeful numbers - In JavaScript
+# Grapeful numbers

+Currently in JavaScript and Lua.

 Task from [Rosetta code](https://rosettacode.org/wiki/Gapful_numbers), though not committed yet.
 Generate and show all sets of numbers on one horizontal line with a title: